TheRubick/devops-exercises/README.md

 </b></details>

 <details>
 <summary>True or False?
-Some pieces of the code in the kernel are loaded into protected areas of the memory so applications can't overwritten them</summary><br><b>
+Some pieces of the code in the kernel are loaded into protected areas of the memory so applications can't overwritten them ✅</summary><br><b>

 True
 </b></details>